Balkan Anemone - Anemone blanda

 Widespread but occasional in England and Wales as a casual escape from cultivation.

 Rare in Leicestershire and Rutland as a casual escape from cultivation.
-It was not recorded in the 1979 Flora survey of Leicestershire.
+It was not recorded in the 1979 Flora survey of Leicestershire, ans is not listed in the current VC55 Checklist (Jeeves 2011).

 Leicestershire & Rutland Map